Page Content

 Additionally, you will meet individually with the program director on a semiannual basis to review your performance and discuss career goals in detail to dynamically individualize your training program.

-You will sit for the American Board of Neurological Surgery written examination during your PGY-2 and PGY-3 years for self-assessment, and for credit during their PGY-4 year.
-A three-month neuropathology rotation provides supplemental basic science education and opportunity for independent study immediately prior to formal examination.
+You will sit for the American Board of Neurological Surgery written examination during your PGY-2 and PGY-3 years for self-assessment, and for credit during your PGY-4 year.

-As part of our regular examination of residents to monitor their progress and also help prepare for the future oral board examination, annual oral examinations in clinical neurosurgery and neurology are administered.
-The format is similar to that of the certifying oral examination given by the American Board of Neurological Surgery after completion of training.
+As part of our regular review of resident progression, and to help prepare for future oral boards, an annual oral examination in clinical neurosurgery and neurology is administered.
+The format mirrors that of the certifying oral examination given by the American Board of Neurological Surgery after completion of training.
 Feedback from the program director and director of resident education is provided.